nyousefzai/resume/README.md

-# this project was done mainly HTML and CSS and some JS
+# my online resume

+will update this in near future